New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: Introduction

-{ In this paper, we propose strategies for enabling an efficient and accurate feedback control of convection-dominated flows modeled by the Navier-Stokes equations.
-Our first contribution is a novel feedback control algorithm for high Reynolds number flows.
-For both the continuous and the finite element settings, we prove that the new feedback control yields accurate results for high Reynolds numbers that were not covered by current results.
+{ In this paper, we propose strategies for enabling an efficient and accurate \reviewerAA{distributed (i.e., acting on the whole physical domain)} feedback control of convection-dominated flows modeled by the Navier-Stokes equations. {Although the solution is not optimal and \reviewerAA{the distributed nature is not suited for realistic applications, the provided feedback strategy is simple to code and converges exponentially fast toward the desired configuration, representing a first step to efficiently stabilize convection-dominated flows}.} Indeed, for both the continuous and the finite element settings, we prove that the new feedback control yields accurate results for high Reynolds numbers that were not covered by current results.
 This significant improvement over the current feedback control strategies is enabled by introducing a new control forcing term that avoids the strict constraints imposed on the Reynolds number at a theoretical level in current approaches~\cite{GUNZBURGER2000803}.
 Furthermore, we show that the new feedback control yields more accurate results than the current control approaches in marginally-resolved numerical simulations.